hablapps/stateless/README.md

 transformation program returned by this function is not fixed once and for all but depends on the actual type of department received.
 This level of generality allows us to decouple this implementation from any concrete infrastructure.
-And, still, what is great here is the fact the implementation of this method is almost the same as the one we used in the in-memory scenario with Monocle.
+And, still, what is great here is that this implementation is almost the same as the one we did for the in-memory scenario with Monocle.

-#### Recovering In-memory Setting
+#### Recovering the In-memory Setting

 Now, if we want to do something useful with our data layer, we need to instantiate its implementation in the effectful land.
 In order to show